 Arrowhead Landing (Site # 23, Central Loop) is located on Limestone Bay, another corner of the fertile Wheeler Reservoir and the Tennessee River.
 There is an outstanding view of the bay and the wooded areas on Beaverdam Peninsula.
 Watch the open water for rafts of Lesser Scaups, Red-breasted Mergansers, Green-winged Teals, Common Loons, and perhaps some surprises.
 At times of low water, check the mudflats for migrant shorebirds and the shallows for wading birds, such as Great Blue Herons and Great Egrets.
-There is always the chance that you will hear the loud rattle of a Belted Kingfisher as it announces its presence and darts on by.

 GPS: N 34.6050, W 86.8922